sharetribe/flex-docs/src/docs/concepts-transactions/transaction-process/index.md

 The status at any given point in a transaction is called its state.
 The state describes where the users are in their transaction.

-The Flex default process, for example, has a state called preauthorized.
+The Flex default booking process, for example, has a state called preauthorized.
 It signifies that a customer has requested to book a time from the provider’s calendar, and a charge on their credit card has been preauthorized.

 From the _preauthorized_ state the provider can reject or accept the